|

 The Achaean League, also spelled Achaian

-League, was an alliance between the cities of Achaea, or Achaia, in
+League, was originally an alliance between the cities of

 ancient Greece.
 Later, foreign cities could join as well.

-In 247 BC, the Macedonians were kicked
+In 247 BC, the allies of the League

-out of the city of Corinth.
 In 227 BC, the Spartans declared

-war.
 In 224 BC, the members of the Achaean League went back to the

-the Achaean necks too closely, so in 198 BC, the Achaean League
+allies, so in 198 BC, the Achaean League

 Peloponnese, including Sparta.